nadalsol/css-best-practices/02-bem-methodology.md

 ## 3. Conclusions

+BEM…

-- BEM is a smart way of naming your CSS classes, to give them more transparency and meaning to other developers.
+- Is a smart way of naming your CSS classes, to give them more transparency and meaning to other developers.
-- BEM makes code easier to maintain by teams, or even just by yourself a few months down the line.
+- Makes code easier to maintain by teams, or even just by yourself a few months down the line.
-- BEM helps identifying different HTML patterns at a glance.
+- Helps identifying different HTML patterns at a glance.

 > BEM is a highly useful, powerful and simple naming convention to make your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit and a lot more strict.
 > – Harry Roberts